Carlos Ramirez-Rosa: Pandemic response

-Workers' rights
+Economic justice and workers' rights

 Ramirez-Rosa has advocated for the raising of Chicago's minimum wage to a living wage, and other measures in support of workers' rights.
 He was a sponsor of the successful Fair Workweek ordinance to provide hourly-workers with stability in their work schedules.
 He also sponsored the ordinance to raise Chicago's minimum wage to $15.
 Ramirez-Rosa also worked to create a municipal Office of Labor Standards to protect Chicago workers.

 On October 4, 2018, Ramirez-Rosa was arrested at a Fight for $15 protest outside McDonald's global headquarters in the West Loop.
 He was arrested alongside striking workers as they blocked the entrance to the building in an act of civil disobedience.
 The McDonald's workers were demanding a $15 wage and a union.
 Ramirez-Rosa has spoken at several Fight for $15 demonstrations.

 In 2017, Ramirez-Rosa sponsored and passed an ordinance to designate Kedzie Avenue in his ward as "Lucy Gonzalez Parsons Way," in honor of the late labor organizer and founder of the IWW union.
 Parsons lived off Kedzie Avenue at 3130 N. Troy.
 At an honorary street sign unveiling event held on May 1, 2017, International Workers' Day, Ramirez-Rosa said: "The conditions Lucy and other workers were facing... are not too different from the conditions we're facing now.
 Today we honor Lucy Gonzalez Parsons because she taught us the way, she taught us that you don't take it sitting down, you don't live on your knees, you rise up and you fight back."

+In 2023, Ramirez-Rosa played a central role in the passage of Chicago's One Fair Wage ordinance, which raised the hourly pay for hospitality workers by phasing tipped workers up to the full minimum wage while allowing tips to remain in addition to wages.
+The policy aligned Chicago with other U.S. jurisdictions that have ended separate wage standards for tipped and non-tipped workers and represented one of the most significant labor policy changes adopted by the City Council in decades.

+Ramirez-Rosa had supported One Fair Wage legislation for several years as an alderperson and, in 2023, served as a key negotiator and vote counter as City Council Floor Leader.
+In that role, he worked to secure majority support for the ordinance amid opposition from restaurant industry groups and helped shepherd the measure through the legislative process as part of a broader labor reform package that expanded paid leave and strengthened workplace protections for Chicago workers.